 For many people, the word “sales” conjures up an image of used cars and aggressive tactics.
-Well, you can rest assured that those are two things you definitely won’t find in our tech sales bootcamp curriculum.
-In fact, the word “sales” is just about the only commonality between traditional sales jobs and the challenging but rewarding field of tech sales.
+Well, you can rest assured that those are two things you definitely won’t find in the Satellite Sales Career Accelerator curriculum.
+In fact, the word “sales” is just about the only commonality between traditional sales jobs and the challenging, but rewarding field of tech sales.

 Today’s sales professionals could just as accurately be called consultants or problem solvers.
 As a sales development rep or business development rep — the entry-level sales roles our bootcamp prepares you for — you’re not convincing people to buy things they don’t need.
 You’re building relationships and offering solutions.

 So if you’re ready to make a career change but not quite sure where to go next, tech sales is a wonderful path to transition to, with a low barrier to entry, good compensation, and plenty of opportunities for growth.
 And in case you’re not quite sold (pun intended) on the idea just yet, we’ve compiled a list of five reasons to pursue a tech sales career.
 But first, let’s take a deeper dive into the nuts and bolts of tech sales.